L-hodg/Geog418Lab3/README.md

 library("sf")

 ```
 Now that we’ve installed the proper packages, we can read in our data.
 In general, when working in R file organization is highly important.
 It is a good idea to have any files/datasets you will be using in one folder.
-You can then set this folder as your working directory using the setwd(“folder address on your computer”) function, as seen below.
+You can then set this folder as your working directory using the 'setwd(“folder address on your computer”)' function, as seen below.
 A working directory acts as a home base for your project.
 R will look for files you call, and save any outputs you may create using your working directory.

 For this analysis we will be using a .csv file containing the 2016 census attribute data.
 You can read the csv easily using the read.csv() function.
 While this file has all the required information about our selected variables across each census tract, it does not have any spatial coordinates, meaning we cannot map this file alone.
 The second file is an .shp file containing census tract boundaries.
-For this file, the st_read() function will be used.
+For this file, the 'st_read()' function will be used.
 This will serve as the spatial component we need for this analysis to continue.

 It is important to consider that the extent of both these datasets concerns all of Canada.
 Since we will be focusing our analysis on the city of St. John's, it is important to set an appropriate projection.
 This will ensure that our map outputs generate without any unwanted distortion.
-To do this we will create a new dataframe for our spatial data, and use the st_transform() function to change the projection of our shp file.
+To do this we will create a new dataframe for our spatial data, and use the 'st_transform()' function to change the projection of our shapefile.
 The Coordinate Reference System (CRS) we will be using is CRS:3761, which is a specific NAD83 projection for Newfoundland & Labrador.

 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}
 #Set Working Directory